 Sam's New Avengers, one of many teams fighting Doom, are shown together in the wide shot inside Avengers Tower, representing the more traditional hero faction of the film's sprawling ensemble.

-The group includes Sam himself, Joaquin Torres, Scott Lang, and Thor among its visible members, gathered beneath the team's new logo as the Fantastic Four stand at the center of the room.
+The group includes Sam, Joaquin Torres, Scott Lang, and Thor, gathered beneath the team's new logo, with the Fantastic Four standing at the center of the room.